treetrnk/blog/_posts/2016-06-16-gmless-goblin-one-shot.md

 date:   2016-06-16 12:08:00 -0400
 categories:
 tags:
-- play-report
 - rpg
 - fate
+- play report
-- no-GM
+- no gm
-- one-shot
+- oneshot
-- we-be-goblins
+- we be goblins
 ---

 About a week ago, the regular RPG group and I got together, but James (who plays Eb), couldn't make it due to his new job.
 Instead of trying to play the game without Eb, we decided to try a one shot and we tried doing it without a GM.
 I'll leave the specifics about how we played without a GM for another post.
 This one is just the play report.
 So here's how it went.<!--more-->